 - All case information should be shouted out in both #Seal-Bob and #Repair-Request.

 - Seals should already be calling jumps without prompting.
 While waiting for jump calls, gather any other information from the client as needed, and get them ready for the case.

 - Determine the nearest responding Seal(s) and assign them to the case.

 - Request the client bring their vessel out of Supercruise, come to a full stop, and deploy Landing Gear to ensure the safety of all parties during repair operations.
 This can be done by using the !prep command.

 - Request the Client add the assigned Seal(s) to their friend's list, and assist the client as needed in this procedure.
-Bot-assisted commands can be done with the !pcfr, !xfr and !psfr commands.
+This is often done with the !pcfr, !xbfr, or !psfr commands.

-- Instruct the Client to send Wing Invites to responding Seal(s) and provide assistance to the Client as needed in this procedure.
-Bot-assisted commands can be done with !wing.
+- Instruct the Client to send wing/team Invites to responding Seal(s) and provide assistance to the Client as needed in this procedure.
+This is often done with the !wing command.
 As previously, wait for the Seals to confirm.

-- Instruct the Client to enable Wing Beacon and provide assistance to the Client as needed in this procedure.
-Bot-assisted commands can be done with !beacon.
+- Instruct the Client to enable wing/team Beacon and provide assistance to the Client as needed in this procedure.
+This is often done with the !beacon command.

-- Dispatch will request Seals to complete Repair Log Entry at the notification of successful repair completion.
-The !clear command can be used to send an automatic request with report form link to be posted.
+- Dispatch will request Seals to complete their Paperwork at the notification of successful repair completion.
+The !paperwork, !pw, or !clear commands can be used to send an automatic request with report form link to be posted.
 Before this step, make sure the client doesn't need anything else!

 Over the course of the Seal's devleopment, several Dispatchers have developed their own scripts for repairs, not reliant on the bot to be online.
 It is good practice for Dispatchers to know how to dispatch manually, should the bots assisting repairs go offline, however either bot-assisted dispatching or regular text dispatching is acceptable.